 Watch The Behind-The-Scenes Video

 Share this post with a photographer/designer friend and voice your views in the comments below.
-All images © Felix Hernandez Rodriguez.
+All images © Felix Hernandez.